2025-2026 Executive Board

 Co- Vice President / Volunteer Coordinator

-Mehul is a senior majoring in Biology.
+Claire is a sophomore majoring in Biochemistry.

 President